Abandoned & Little-Known Airfields:

 It was relatively small & had a few light aircraft around some small buildings."

-Skyport Airport was apparently closed (for reasons unknown) at some point between 1950-52,
+Skyport Airport was apparently closed (for reasons unknown) at some point in 1950,

 and not a trace appears to remain of the former airport.